 First, we need to tell Renoise where our plug-ins are located.
 Click "Edit" on the main menu and then click "Preferences".
 On a Mac, "Preferences" is under the Renoise menu.
-Optionally, the shortcut is [Ctrl + ,] (or [CMD + ,] on Mac.)
+Optionally, the shortcut is [Ctrl+,] (or [CMD+,] on Mac.)

 Click the "Plugs/Misc" button.
-At the top are several options which will vary depending on whether you are on Windows, Macintosh or Linux.
-We want to make sure the check-marks are enabled and that the paths lead to the correct folders.
+At the top will be several options.
+These options will vary depending on whether you are on Windows, Macintosh or Linux.
+We want to make sure the checkmarks are enabled and that the paths lead to the correct folders.
 Adjust these settings accordingly.
 Rescan as needed.

-How to use a VSTi/AU Instrument
+Howto use a VSTi/AU Instrument